Strategic goals objectives: How to set + 65 examples

 Summary

 Goal-setting is a critical part of your business strategy.
-You want to make sure your team is cohesively moving in the right direction—and goals are a great way to do that.
+You want your team moving cohesively in the right direction, and strategic goals make that possible by connecting daily work to your company's mission.

-In this article, we’ll walk you through when to set strategic goals—vs. other types of goals—and how to do so.
+In this article, we'll explain when to set strategic goals vs. other types of goals, how to set them effectively, and provide 65 examples you can adapt for your organization.

 What is a strategic goal?